crimson-knight/llamero/README.md

 model = Llamero::BaseModel.new(model_name: "meta-llama-3-8b-instruct-Q6_K.gguf")

+# Procedes to tell you a terrible joke, AI has horrible taste in jokes.
 puts model.quick_chat([{ role: "user", content: "Hey Llama!
 Tell me your best joke about programming" }])

 ```